ARH-MNAJS/Tech-Track-Decoded/README.md

 - Option to download a personalized PDF roadmap
 - Fully deployable via Streamlit Cloud

+### 🧠 Key Technologies
+- Streamlit – Python web framework for building interactive apps quickly
+- Plotly / Matplotlib – For generating dynamic visualizations like radar and bar charts
+- Pandas – Used to process user inputs and apply scoring logic on skillsets
+- Custom Python Logic – For evaluating skill depth and generating roadmaps
+- PDFKit or ReportLab – To generate downloadable personalized learning roadmaps in PDF format
+- Streamlit Cloud – For quick deployment and sharing of the app with users

 ### 💡 Learning Outcomes
 - Introduction to Streamlit UI elements (forms, sliders, checkboxes)
 - Logic building for recommendations